-Ashfield House (105 Ashley Road) was established to provide a home on a long-term basis for its Service Users, all of whom have learning disabilities and many of whom display challenging behavioural traits, which have caused problems in previous placements.
+Ashfield House (105 Ashley Road) was established to provide a home on a long-term basis for its Service Users, all of whom have learning disabilities.
 The emphasis of the home is to create a secure home environment to help our Service Users to achieve as much fulfilment from life as possible and to become valued members of the community.

 105 Ashley Road (known as Ashfield House) is situated in New Milton, a small town on the coast of Hampshire.
 The nearest major town is Bournemouth and Southampton is some twenty miles to the East.

 Home: The home was built in the early 1900s, but has been extended to provide modern and comfortable accommodation, which includes double-glazing and gas-fired central heating.
 The home is registered with Hampshire Social Services and provides accommodation for a total of 9 adults with a learning disability and up to 3 adults with physical needs.

 Lounge(s): There is a large lounge at the front of the house with TV and HIFI facilities and there is a smaller quiet lounge with comfortable seating and a writing desk.